-- Experienced rural family physician teachers who are skilled at in-patient care while providing obstetrical and/or emergency and/or anaesthesia care to their communities.
+- Experienced rural family physician teachers who are skilled at in-patient care while providing obstetrical, emergency and/or anaesthesia care to their communities.

-- The training and mentorship to build skills and clinical courage necessary to pursue a successful career in rural medicine.
+- The training and mentorship to build skills and the clinical courage necessary to pursue a successful career in rural medicine

 - 20 weeks Rural Family Medicine (broad scope exposure in-, out-patient and community rural family medicine)

-It is a program requirement that residents live in the community for the blocks of their Family Medicine rotation for two years.
+- It is a program requirement that residents live in the community for their Family Medicine blocks throughout residency

-All rural applicants are required to submit a rural addendum as part of their CaRMS application.
-Addendums are scored separately and will have an adverse effect on your overall rural application score if it is not submitted as part of your application.
+- All rural applicants are required to submit a rural addendum as part of their CaRMS application.
+Addendums are scored separately.
+It will have an adverse effect on your overall rural application score if the addendum is not included in your application

 Dr. Wade Mitchell